My Mother-in-Law Didn't Just Crash My Wedding. She Walked Down the Aisle Wearing My Dress While I Watched from the Back of the Room.

 I didn’t know it was just sitting in Diana’s closet, waiting for her to make her move.
 I paid for that silk.
 I chose that lace.
 Now she wore it as a suit, walking down the aisle to my husband.
 I froze, completely stunned.
 I looked at Alexander, my fiancé.

-He didn’t look angry.
-He looked… shocked.
+He didn’t look upset.
+He looked… stunned.
 Then I realized it wasn’t a mistake.
 SHE DIDN’T JUST WANT A DRESS.
 SHE WANTED MY PLACE.

 I’m a wedding planner.
 This day was supposed to be my masterpiece.
 I invited three big investors to the reception because I was launching my own boutique business the following Monday.
 This wedding was my portfolio.